Hooray! We’re going to Mexico!

 My new favourite carry-on bag is the one I got Ross for Christmas to go with his new packing cubes.
 It’s ultra-lightweight so you can maximize the contents without worrying about how much the bag weighs.
 I find it really well-built and it’s expandable, just in case you find something you must bring home with you ;-).
 It’s super-easy to roll.
 The handle telescopes to two lengths so both Ross and I can pull it easily.
 It’s 20 inches high and will definitely fit all North American carry-on limits.
 It also fits most international carry-on limits, although there are a few airlines that still require under 20 inches for carry-on.

 I got Ross the black one, but I prefer a different colour, and luckily it comes in light blue, rose and brown too.
+This kind of bag is a great thing to add to your packing list for a trip to Mexico.
+I also love my wheeled backpack when traveling to Mexico.

 Cash and credit card usage